 New project online!
 Construtora Barbosa Mello’s new headquarters is a panoramic office whose main element is a skylight that provides plenty of natural light, which allowed a highlight to the landscaping.
-Palm trees, cyclanthus, and boa constrict and demarcate continuous rooms, artificial light is balanced with daylight, and living areas are defined by green areas.
+Palm trees, cyclanthus, and golden pothos constrict and demarcate continuous rooms, artificial light is balanced with daylight, and living areas are defined by green areas.

 More information here.

 Photos: Gustavo Xavier, Daniel Mansur

 New drawing!
-This is a possible layout of our Dubai Creek Mosque on a Friday, the main prayer day for Muslims.
+This is a possible layout of our Dubai Creek Mosque (or Hypostyle Mosque) on a Friday, the main prayer day for Muslims.
 The mosque has terraces, gardens, four sloping minarets and (of course) water bodies for the ablution ritual.

 More information here.